michaelkamprath/eater-sap-1-improvements/instruction-register-8-bit/README.md

 * **Register** - A value that resides in a register, such as register `A`.
 * **Register Indirect** - A value that resides at a memory address contain in a register.

-The addressing modes can all be used to create.
-For example, the set of all "8-bit value sources" consists of the `A`, `I`, and `J` register; values that reside at a given memory address with that memory address being either an immediate value or a value residing in a register (such as the `MAR`), or a constant (immediate) value incorporated into the instruction machine code.
-Each addressing mode leverages it's own microcode pattern to be able to mode data around the CPU.
+The addressing modes can all be used to create an operand set.
+For example, the set of all "8-bit value sources" consists of the `A`, `I`, and `J` registers; values that reside at a given memory address with that memory address being either an immediate value or a value residing in a register (such as the `MAR`), or a constant (immediate) value incorporated into the instruction machine code.
+Each addressing mode leverages its own microcode pattern to be able to mode data around the CPU.

 Then, the definition of the instruction set begins to look like this: